AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Introduction

 As annotated underwater image databases are scarce, physics-guided data augmentation by AquaFuse can facilitate a multi-fold increase in training samples, which can be used for both 2D image recognition and 3D scene reconstruction~\cite{yang2024seasplat,zhang2024recgs,levy2023seathru}.
-This covers a wide spectrum of robot vision tasks, empowering learning-based models to be more robust and generalizable~\cite{yu2022udepth,abdullah2023caveseg}.
-The computational efficiency of AquaFuse also enables it to run in real-time for active vision, which data-driven style transfer approaches generally fail to offer.
+This covers a wide spectrum of robot vision tasks, empowering data-driven models to be more robust and generalizable~\cite{yu2022udepth,abdullah2023caveseg}.
+Moreover, being a closed-form solution, AquaFuse offers over $342$\,FPS ($20$\,FPS) inference for $256\times256$ ($1920\times1080$) resolutions on a Core\texttrademark{}i7 CPU.
+In fact, it runs on a Raspberry Pi-4 device at over $22$\, FPS ($256\times256$ resolution), demonstrating its utility for real-time active vision on embedded platforms, which no existing style transfer methods can offer.